cobracommanda/mta-api/README.md

 If no stops match the provided `routeId`, an empty array is returned.
 Requesting the endpoint without a `routeId` yields a `400` error response.

 > NOTE: The static stop file bundled with this project does not enumerate per-stop route memberships.
-The server currently infers them for the Broadway/Queensbridge/Brighton trunks (covering the `N`, `Q`, `R`, and `W` services) by inspecting GTFS stop identifiers.
-Other routes will return an empty list until richer source data is provided.
+The server infers them from GTFS stop identifiers, covering the numbered services (`1`–`7`, shuttle variants) and the Broadway/Queensbridge/Brighton trunk (`N`, `Q`, `R`, `W`).
+Routes outside those heuristics will return an empty list until richer source data is provided.

 > NOTE: If you set `MTA_API_KEY` in `.env`, you don't need to pass the header; the server will include it automatically.